 Cut the flower heads off the stems as close to the flowers as you can using kitchen shears.
 After that, to remove the leaves, run your hand down the stem from top to bottom while holding the stem's top in one hand.

 Before removing the leaves, separate any multi-branched stems you've cut into single stems.
 It's a lot simpler.

 Yarrow can be dried in an oven at a low temperature or spread the herbs on a cookie sheet.
 To prevent burning or cooking the herbs, set the oven as low as it will go and check it frequently.

 Make Blood Stop Powder Of Yarrow

-To create a blood-stop powder, the dried yarrow leaves should be ground into a fine powder in a coffee grinder or blender.
+The dried yarrow leaves should be ground into a fine powder in a coffee grinder or blender to create a blood-stop powder.
 The flower heads can also be used, but I've found that they don't grind up as finely.